This brochure describes the flood

 The Bureau of Meteorology operates a flood warning system for the Leichhardt River based on a rainfall and river height observations network shown on the map.
 The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Doughboy Creek, Julius Dam, Miranda Creek, Gunpowder, The 16 Mile Waterhole (Fiery Creek) and Floraville, which are operated by the Queensland Department of Natural Resources and Mines.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Gulf Rivers, including the Leichhardt River, during flood events.
-Qualitative flood forecasts are issued when moderate flood levels are likely to be exceeded.
+Generalised flood warnings may be issued when widespread minor flood levels are recorded.

 The Mount Isa City Council in the upper reaches and Burke and Carpentaria Shire Council in the lower reaches of the Leichhardt River may be able to provide further information on flooding in your area of the Leichhardt River catchment.